carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 > In the following scenarios, which classifier would you choose?
 >
 > 1. You are interested in learning about how different factors contribute to water preservation adaptations in plants.
-> You plan to create a model for each of 4 moisture preservation adaptations, and use a dataset of 200 plant species to train each model.
+> You plan to create a model for each of 4 moisture preservation adaptations, where in each model the presence of the moisture preservation adaptation is the class being predicted.
+> You use a dataset of 200 plant species to train each model.
 > You have 15 features for each species, consisting of environmental information such as latitude, average temperature, average rainfall, average sun intensity, etc.
 >
 > 2. You have been tasked with creating a model to predict whether a mole sample is benign or malignant based on gene expression data.